 What Does My Eye Prescription Mean?

 An eye prescription is a written order for corrective lenses.
-It is written by an optometrist, ophthalmologist, or optician.
+An optometrist, ophthalmologist, or optician writes it.

 An eye prescription includes:

 - Date the prescription was issued

 - Prescriber’s name, contact number, and signature